orreryworks/orrery/specification.md

 - `basic`: The default layout engine with simple positioning (available for both component and sequence diagrams)
 - `force`: A force-directed layout engine for more organic component positioning (available for component diagrams)
+- `sugiyama`: A hierarchical layout engine for layered diagrams (available for component diagrams)

 ### 9.1 Component Diagrams